mquan/cortex/README.md

 **Key features:**
 - supports deeply nested data with a simple API
 - performs old and new data comparison out of the box so you don't have to implement shouldComponentUpdate
+- performs batch updates and efficiently rewraps only the affected subtree.
-- has built-in methods for working with arrays and hashes data
+- has built-in methods for working with arrays and hashes

 **Basic demos**